Contact us to see how we can help:

 If you have answered ‘yes’ to one or more of these questions you may benefit from our bereavement counselling services.
 Bereavement Counselling helps people move through the stages of grief, easing distress and enabling the resolution of any lingering emotional problems.

 Katherine - Clapham“I first came to see Venetia after the death of my father and increasing levels of anxiety had led me to become very depressed.
 At that stage I felt unable to cope with day-to-day life.
 I had stopped working as I found it too stressful and felt that I could never do my job well enough.
 I was at a very low point.
 Working with Venetia, has helped me to return to an even keel and gain a fresh perspective on my life.
 The process we undertook has given me the tools to approach adversity and deal with the ups and downs that life throws up.
 Although ostensibly my life has not changed in any material sense, I am now able to enjoy the opportunities I have and face the adversities that come along.
 Venetia was a calm and supportive presence in my life enabling me to move on from a period of difficulty.
 Through her help, I feel confident that I have gained life- long skills that will continue to aid me in to the future”.

-To begin with one of our Psychologists will meet with you to find out about your loss and how you have been managing so far.
-They will ask you about the person that you have lost and your life together, your current life daily responsibilities, mood and friends and family in order to get an accurate sense of this and formulate a treatment plan for you.
+To begin with one of our Therapists will meet with you to find out about your loss and how you have been managing so far.
+They will ask you about the person that you have lost and your experiences together, your current life, daily responsibilities, mood and friends and family in order to get an accurate sense of this and formulate a treatment plan for you.

-Your Psychologist will then help you to work through your grief aiming towards the following goals:
+Your Therapist will then support you to work through your grief aiming towards the following goals:

 - Coming to terms with the reality of your loss.

 - Working with the emotional pain, anger, guilt and suffering that accompanies your loss.